 What does UDOS do?
 We make two key contributions in UDOS.
 First, we observe that unsupervised bottom-up segmentation algorithms such as Selective Search, which have been de-facto method for proposal generation before the tsumani called deep learning, are inherently class-agnostic and perfectly suitable for the problem of open-world detection.
 They provide far more coverage (in terms of objects) in the image since they only rely on low-level cues such as shape, size, color, texture and brightness between pixels to generate candidate object masks.
 So we generate candidate object masks for all images in MS-COCO and add these as augmented supervision to train the top-down network, in addition to the already available annotated masks for a subset of object.

 So can this solve the problem?
 Not quite.
 Look at the figure below: these proposal generation methods (MCG here) are unsupervised (which is good because it has no class-bias) but they are also prone to over-segmentation (which is bad since they can only predict parts of object and not full objects - like head, torso and hands separately instead of person as a whole).
+So our second contribution is to design a grouping method and a refinement module to cluster these part masks into larger object masks corresponding to the objects.
+The grouping module is based on agglomerative clustering the part-masks based on pairwise affinities, to solve the following objective.

 Put in words, given a set of part-masks along with their pairwise affinity scores, our clustering algorithm is employed to produce a partition of the masks that maximizes the average affinities within each resulting partition.
 So all the parts of body might be merged into a single person mask, the legs and body of a chair might be merged into a single mask for chair and soon.
 Our refinement modules then further refines the merged masks along with predicting an objectness score for each of the predicted proposals.
 Now, equipped with a richer supervision and effective modules for clustering and refining part-masks, UDOS is much better at predicting both seen and unseen objects during test-time.